 12 things you’ll only understand if you played violin at school

 Through the highs and the lows, this screechy wooden box stuck with you through it all.
-Here are things you only know if you learned violin at school
+Here are the things you'll only know if you learned violin at school.

 The pride of taking your violin home for the first time

 It was a 1/4 size Stentor, wasn't it.

 Putting stickers on your violin

 Let's be honest, this black magic was the only way we could play in tune.

 That feeling of making it to Abracadabra Violin Book 2

 This means we're semi-professional now, right?